The Importance of a Healthy Home

 It is recommended to use a quality vacuum with a High Efficiency Particulate Air (HEPA) filter weekly or at least every other week to pick up surface level dirt, dust and other unhealthy elements and to help maintain your carpet’s ability to act as an effective filter.

 Periodic deep cleanings are also recommended, which can get down to the base of the carpet where much of the dirt and allergens settle.
 Seek the services of a qualified professional carpet cleaning company 2-3 times per year.
 Educate yourself on the options.
 Some services like traditional steam cleaners use not only soapy water but high pressure, which can soak through to the base of the carpet backing and create a breeding ground for mold, mildew and bacteria.
 With typical steam cleaning, your carpets often stay wet for 2 or more days, which is also a nuisance for the family.
-Other services like Chem-Dry use green certified solutions without any soaps or detergents and use far less water, so carpets dry faster – within a couple of hours rather than a couple of days.
+Other services like Chem-Dry use solutions without any soaps or detergents and use far less water, so carpets dry faster – within a couple of hours rather than a couple of days.

 Sources